armbian/documentation/docs/Developer-Guide_Using-Vagrant.md

 ### Armbian Directory Structure

 Before we bring up the box, take note of the [directory structure]( https://docs.armbian.com/Developer-Guide_Build-Process/#directory-structure) used by the Armbian build tool.
-When you read the lib/Vagrant file you'll see that Vagrant automatically creates a directory for *output*.
-This is helpful as it enables you to easily retrieve your images from the host once built.
-It also speeds-up the build process by caching files used during the build.
-In addition, Vagrant creates the *userscripts* directory.
-This is where you'd put any files used to [customize the build process](https://docs.armbian.com/Developer-Guide_User-Configurations/).
+When you read the Vagrantfile you'll see that Vagrant will mount local *output* and *userpatches* directories.
+This is helpful as it enables you to easily retrieve your images from the host once built, and [customize the build process](https://docs.armbian.com/Developer-Guide_User-Configurations/).

 ### Creating the Vagrant Guest Box Used to Build
 Let's bring the box up.
 This might take a minute or two depending on your bandwidth and hardware.

 	# We have to be in the same directory as the Vagrant file.
-	cd lib
+	cd build

 	# And now we simply let vagrant create our box and bring it up.
 	vagrant up